benhdev/pokedex/README.md

 `cd pokedex`

 Run the composer update command, this updates the composer packages and runs phptest.sh & build.sh
-`php php composer.phar update` or `composer update` if you installed composer globally
+`php composer.phar update` or `composer update` if you installed composer globally

 ## Test
 `sh phptest.sh` or `./phptest.sh` if the file is executable